The 2024 Report on Tobacco and Nicotine Products in the Czech Republic has been published

 On 4 June 2025, the Drug Policy Department of the Office of the Government of the Czech Republic, in cooperation with the Ministry of Health, will organise an international conference entitled 'Psychomodulants: Current Trends in the Regulation of New Psychoactive Substances'.
 Taking place at the Liechtenstein Palace in Prague (U Sovových mlýnů 506/4, 118 00 Malá Strana), the conference will also be webcast.

-In March 2025, the Report Alcohol in the Czech Republic 2024 and the Report on the Problematic Use of Psychoactive Medicines in the Czech Republic 2024 were published.
+The Report on Alcohol in the Czech Republic 2024 and the Report on the Problematic Use of Psychoactive Medicines in the Czech Republic 2024 were published on 20 March, 2025.

 Prague, 30 May 2024 - The Government has received the Summary Report on Addictions in the Czech Republic 2023.
 At the same time, the results of the latest National Survey on Substance Use - a population-wide study based on a representative sample of citizens aged 15+ years, conducted in 2023, are published.